Free GEO Site Audit

 Site audit tips

 Run audit after brand setup.
-Make sure the brand website URL is correct on the Brands page — the audit always uses that URL.
+Make sure the brand website URL is correct on the Brand Setup page — the audit always uses that URL.

 Fix technical issues first.
 Start with Technical Crawlability and Schema pillars — they affect whether AI crawlers can read your pages.